thingsboard/thingsboard.github.io/_includes/docs/user-guide/notifications.md

 ##### Rule engine

 The rule engine template is used to send notifications from the 'send notification' rule node.
-The date or metadata from the rule node incoming message is inserted into the notification from the rule engine template and sent to the recipient.
+The data or metadata from the rule node incoming message is inserted into the notification from the rule engine template and sent to the recipient.
-Available template parameters contain all parameters available for the [General](#general-template) template, plus:
+Available template parameters contain all parameters available for the [General](#general) template, plus:

   * values from the incoming message metadata;
   * values from the incoming message data;
   * *originatorType* - type of the originator, e.g. 'Device';
-  * *originatorId* - id of the originator
+  * *originatorId* - id of the originator;
-  * *msgType* - type of the message
+  * *msgType* - type of the message;
   * *recipientEmail* - email of the recipient;
   * *recipientFirstName* - first name of the recipient;
   * *recipientLastName* - last name of the recipient.